 Parts of an Angle

-1. Two rays, which are called the sides of the angle.
-Look at the given image, sides OA and OB are sides of the angle AOB.
+The two rays which join at a common point to form the angle are called the arms of the angle.
+Observe the figure given below which shows that OA and OB are the arms of the angle AOB.

-3. An angle is measured in degrees.
-One full rotation is equal to 360 degrees.
+An angle is measured in degrees.
+One full rotation around a point forms a complete angle of 360°.

 There are six types of angles.
 Each type of angle has a unique identification on the basis of angle measurement.
 Let us read about each type of angle individually along with their properties.